zikasak/ReadOnlyBot/README.md

 To use this bot you should set bot token applied by @BotFather in btConfig.py

-All commands should be sended to chat thar commands you want to setup
+All commands should be sended to chat that commands you want to setup